garden-io/garden/examples/tls-and-dns/README.md

 To execute this scenario successfully we assume the following:

 1. A Kubernetes cluster with the correct Security Groups/Firewall rules to allow HTTP/HTTPs.
+2. A domain name that you own (e.g. example.com).
+This domain name can be purchased anywhere but we expect for this example that Cloudflare is at least your [primary DNS provider](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup).
-2. An account in Cloudflare with at least 1 DNS hosted zone.
+3. An account in Cloudflare with at least 1 DNS hosted zone.
    - You will also need a Cloudflare API Token with the permissions defined [here](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/cloudflare.md#creating-cloudflare-credentials)
-3. Some prior knowledge in [cert-manager](https://cert-manager.io/docs/) and [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) and their use cases.
+4. Some prior knowledge in [cert-manager](https://cert-manager.io/docs/) and [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) and their use cases.

 # Setup